How Do I Use Hashtags?

 I might also try to search hashtags like #WeddingPros, #WeddingInspiration to get cues from other professionals in the wedding industry (not specifically in the bridal hair and makeup sector of the wedding industry).

 Going a little deeper, you can also look at companies who are competitors.
 What hashtags are they using on the posts of highest engagement?
 Perhaps you can strategically adopt some of them yourself.
 While you do this, take note of whether you believe these hashtags are influencing potential customers to click, or if you think that maybe only other professionals in your industry are clicking on them.
 Aim to lean heavily into the former.

-To find out what types of post work for others in your industry.
+Find out what works for others in your industry

-Sticking with our example of Annaliese & Co., if I’m trying to get a handle on why my competitors are doing to have an advantage, I might try to search hashtags like #bridalhair and #bridalmakeup to see what tricks they have up their sleeves.#bridalhair
+Sticking with our example of Annaliese & Co., if I’m trying to get a handle on why my competitors are doing to have an advantage, I might search #bridalhair and #bridalmakeup to see what tricks they have up their sleeves.

 Digital Marketing Insights & Strategy

 Investigate the results for hashtags before you use one.